 Members of The Garda Síochána may institute and prosecute cases in the District Court.
 The DPP may give directions regarding prosecutions by members of an Garda Síochána.
-They may be general or specific direction including directions regarding specified types of offences in specified circumstances and conduct the proceedings through a specified stage.
+They may be general or specific directions, including directions regarding specified types of offences in specified circumstances, and conduct the proceedings through a specified stage.

 The Department may pay the legal costs of the member of Garda Síochána charged with an offence if the acts alleged to constitute the offence was done directly in the performance of the member’s functions and the Department is of the opinion that the financial circumstances would result in undue hardship.

 Every three years the Garda Commissioner is to submit for approval a strategy statement for the Garda Síochána and for policing for a three-year period.
 This must include a mission statement, medium-term objectives, strategies to achieve objectives, identification of issues of concern to the State and plans for managing those issues.